"The earth is flat. Whoever claims it is round is an atheist deserving of punishment."

 - Pyramid Scheme, despite its title, features the flat world of Greek mythology — Europe and northern Africa, girdled by the River Ocean.

 - The novella Missile Gap by Charles Stross takes place on an Alderson disc big enough that multiple copies of Earth have been flattened and placed on it.

 - The world of The Neverending Story is apparently flat, and goes on forever in all directions.

 - In The Deerslayer (the prequel to Last of the Mohicans), Hawkeye tries to convince his Noble Savage friends that the world is round, but they don't buy his arguments, since they can see the sun rise and set each day.

 - H.P.
 Lovecraft's Dreamland is apparently flat, or at least there is one place where you can sail off the edge of the world and "fall" into space.

 - Technically, the landscape of the Ringworld is a Flatworld, as it only has one side and has edges walled off with hundred-thousand-mile high walls.

 - The poem "The Edge of the World", by Shel Silverstein.
-The illustration on the cover of the book Where The Sidewalk Ends uses the illustration from the poem "The Edge of the World", leading some to mistake the illustration to be for the specific poem "Where the Sidewalk Ends" (Which is actually about the grassy area between the sidewalk and the street).
+The illustration on the cover of the book Where The Sidewalk Ends uses the illustration from the poem "The Edge of the World", leading some to mistakenly assume that the illustration is for the specific poem "Where the Sidewalk Ends" (which is actually about the grassy strip between the sidewalk and the street).

 - In The Legends of Ethshar, the world of Ethshar is the flat end-cap of a cylinder, surrounded on all sides by a yellow gas.